 Our organisation is a small team of people working part-time, primarily from our London office, near Tower Bridge.
 Some staff spend part of the year abroad.

-“From 2008 I’ve been part of Platform working on issues around oil, finance, sponsorship and the arts.
+“From 2008 to 2014 I worked at Platform on issues around oil, finance, sponsorship and the arts.
 Previously I worked in theatre and youth work.
-I find the diversity of my work energising, and it also allows me to keep developing different skills.
-It involves everything from large scale presentations, performance, press and media, to workshops, writing / copy editing and fundraising.
-The team are all very driven and passionate, but also keen to maintain a healthy work-life balance.
-We embrace change within the organisation so we don’t get stuck in our ways, which I find refreshing.”
+I found the diversity of my work energising, and it also allowed me to keep developing different skills.
+It involved everything from large scale presentations, performance, press and media, to workshops, writing / copy editing and fundraising.
+The team were all very driven and passionate, but also keen to maintain a healthy work-life balance.
+We embraced change within the organisation so we didn’t get stuck in our ways, which I found refreshing.”

 “I worked at Platform from September 2007 to September 2012. i was taken on to coordinate the remember saro-wiwa project.
 The journey ranged from campaigning on the streets of New York to fact-finding in the creeks of the Niger Delta.
 I was not confined to a single department or a single role, but able to develop skills across fundraising, campaigns and research and to explore my own interests, like legal cases against corporate human rights abuses.
 While the issues we work on are often serious, we all enjoy what we do.
 The relaxed and friendly atmosphere helps a lot.”

 “I’ve worked here since 1992.
 I can only explain it by saying that Platform is constantly being remade.
 The issues are very important to me, and my interest keeps being fed by new colleagues, constructively challenging each other, and the changing political contexts.
 Each project is very different, but we all seek the most effective and creative way of making change happen.
 I also like going at things from first principles.
 I like working by consensus.
 It’s very hard work sometimes.
 But mutual support, a cracking sense of humour, and stepping back at crucial moments is key.”